Tellusant/docs/articles-posts/judgmental-mechanical.md

 <img  src="assets/images/tellusant-judgmental-mechanical-predictive-model.svg" width="300" alt="JM">
 </p>

-From this we went to a scientific approach shown in the main graph.
+From this we went to the scientific approach shown in the main graph.

 ---
 [See our collection of thought pieces on predictive model theory](predictive-modeling-collection.md)